 Gives Iris & Haxorus sync pair.

 Unlocks Co-op play as well as Brock & Tyranitar sync pair.
-Co Op play of this stage is the easiest way to get Gym Leader Notes for max level cap unlocking.
+Hard Mode Co Op play of this stage is the easiest way to get Gym Leader Notes for max level cap unlocking.
 From now on, all story chapters in Pokemon Masters have Co-Op versions.

 Get Flint & Infernape.